CNelias/CategoricalTimeSeries.jl/docs/Data_clustering.md

 <img src=https://user-images.githubusercontent.com/34754896/90395817-72438d00-e095-11ea-8872-3030db40539c.PNG width = "600">

 ## Acknowledgments
-Special thanks to Nori jacoby from whom I learned a lot on the subject.
+Special thanks to Nori Jacoby from whom I learned a lot on the subject.
 The IB part of this code was tested with his data and reproduces his results. <br/>
 The present implementation is adapted from DJ Strouse's paper https://arxiv.org/abs/1604.00268 and his python implementation.